-As professionals engaged in the provision of legal services to clients worldwide, Greenspoon Marder LLP, including its affiliated partnerships, (collectively, “Greenspoon Marder”, the “Firm”, “our”, “we”, or “us”) is committed to protecting the privacy of confidential and personal information, including personal data relating to individuals who may be clients, staff, agents, lawyers, law students, job applicants or others inside or outside the Firm.
+As professionals engaged in the provision of legal services to clients worldwide, Greenspoon Marder LLP, including its affiliated businesses, (collectively, “Greenspoon Marder”, the “Firm”, “our”, “we”, or “us”) is committed to protecting the privacy of confidential and personal information, including personal data relating to individuals who may be clients, staff, agents, lawyers, law students, job applicants or others inside or outside the Firm.
 It has always been and remains the policy of the Firm to comply with the rules of professional conduct which impose a duty to preserve and protect confidential client information upon lawyers and their associated personnel.

+Please take a moment to review the terms of our Privacy Statement, and our Terms of Use.
+By using our Website, you agree to and accept the terms of our Privacy Statement and Terms of Use.
+If you do not agree to the terms of this Privacy Policy, please do not use the Website.
 This Privacy Statement is based on the privacy and data protection principles common to the countries in which we operate.
 We apply it in light of our overarching obligations to comply with the law, to preserve client confidentiality and to represent our clients as effectively as possible within the bounds of the law.
 This Statement is intended to summarize the Firm’s data protection practices generally, and to advise our clients, interested law students, job applicants, Website visitors, and other third parties about the Firm’s privacy policies that may be applicable to them.

 This Privacy Statement is also addressed to parties outside the Firm who provide personal information to the Firm or who visit or use the Firm’s Websites.
 It applies to all individuals who access our Website (gmlaw.com), mobile apps, and in connection with our blogs, alerts, newsletters, webinars, social media sites or programs and other communication services (the “Services”).

 If you have any concerns or questions about your privacy or use of our Services, please contact us via email at [email protected] or via postal mail at the relevant location listed in the “How to Contact Us” section below.

 Personal Information